 The Technical and Miscellaneous Revenue Act (TAMRA)

-Before Modified Endowment Contract laws were created, anyone who owned a policy could pay a single large premium or very large premiums over a short amount of time to quickly generate tax-deferred cash value.
+Before MEC laws were created, anyone who owned a policy could pay taxes on a single large premium or very large premiums over a short amount of time to quickly generate tax-deferred cash value.
 From there, owners could access the liquidity from their policy through policy loans without paying taxes.